cesare-montresor/fastai-colab/README.md

 1. Register an account on Kaggle.com ( one-time )
 2. Verify your phone number ( one-time )
 3. Generate and Download a API Token from: My Account > API > Generate new token ( one-time )
-4. Accept "term and condition" for the specific competition
+4. Accept the terms of the specific competition: Rules > "I understand and accept"
 5. Paste the content of kaggle.json in the notebook ( see instructions in the notebook )